Isabella Plains

 Table Chart PROFILE FAQ

-Isabella Plains has a typical household mix, with a fairly typical median household size
+Isabella Plains has a typical household mix, with a higher-than-average median household size

-Family households comprise 74.3% of all households, including 35.5% couples with children, 24.4% couples without children, and 13.2% single parent families.
-Non-family households make up the remaining 25.7%, with lone person households at 23.3% and group households comprising 2.3%.
-The median household size is 2.6 people, matching the Australian Capital Territory average.
+Family households constitute 74.3% of all households, including 35.5% couples with children, 24.4% couples without children, and 13.2% single parent families.
+Non-family households comprise the remaining 25.7%, with lone person households at 23.3% and group households making up 2.3%.
+The median household size is 2.6 people, larger than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households